haisum/haisum.github.io/_posts/2015-10-08-problems-and-classification-of-distributed-systems.md

 ### Publish-Subscribe Applications

 In applications that fall in this category, processes may fall in one of following conditions: produces of information who publish and consumers of information who subscribe to information.
 This paradigm is often called *publish-subscribe* and is most common type of distributed architecture.
 Examples of such applications may be Stock exchange application, Sound and video streaming services and Bittorrent.

-#to be continued...

 ### Process Control

+In process control applications several processes control a single physical activity.
+Most common example of this kind of applications is Aircraft or Train control in which data from multiple sensors controls the flight.
+Monitoring of nuclear power plant or car manufacturing assembly automated by several robotic arms.

+Every process in such a system is connected to a sensor, the goal is to perform a single task such as mapping aircraft on radar or control speed of train despite the possibility of failure in one of sensors.

 ### Cooperative Work

+Sometimes people connected with network from different nodes may want to collaborate on same task such as editing a document, a software or a video conference or group chat etc. Shared workspace is shown as single storage for all collaborators.
+Such operations can be achieved by getting different nodes to agree on order of reads and writes on the workspace.

 ### Distributed Databases

+Databases need to agree on whether to commit or discard a particular transaction.
+In a setup where there are multiple instances of databases in master/slave or master/master replication mode, in case of a transaction all nodes must detect if data is available to every other node and then commit.
+If failure such as error in data integrity, network or hardware failute is detected in any one node is detected, all nodes may abort the transaction.
+This problem is called *atomic commitment* problem.

 ### Distributed Storage

+A system where large amount of data is to be stored, it may not be sufficient to use a single system.
+Data is distributed among several nodes and presented to application is single large storage.
+In such systems, data is distributed among several nodes and copies of data are made on different nodes in case one of nodes fails.
+A single file may also be stored in parts on several nodes.
+Read and write operations are distributed on different nodes to load balance IO and increase throughput.

 ## References and Further Reading

+This article is a dumbed down version of chapter one in [Introduction to reliable secure distributed programming](http://www.amazon.com/Introduction-Reliable-Secure-Distributed-Programming/dp/3642152597/ref=sr_1_3?ie=UTF8&qid=1444293858&sr=8-3&keywords=reliable+distributed+systems) book.
+I recommend studying whole book as it will help in clarifying theoratical concepts of distributed systems.

+[ETH Zurich's course](http://dcg.ethz.ch/lectures/podc_allstars/index.html) on Distributed Systems is also a great resource.
+Chapter 0 is good resource to reflect on concepts described in this article.

+Expect more posts on distributed systems from me in future.